nickpamatian/threat-hunting-scenario-unauthorized-remote-access-tool-usage/README.md

 ### 3. Searched the `DeviceNetworkEvents` table to detect outbound connection attempt by AnyDesk

-Successful connections were discovered from the endpoint “apoy-threat-hun” and remote IP addresses 57.129.37.75 and 5.188.124.23 being made on AnyDesk.
+Successful connections were discovered from the endpoint “apoy-threat-hun” and remote IP addresses 57.129.37.75 and 5.188.124.23 being made by AnyDesk.
 The two IP addresses were confirmed to be associated with AnyDesk, indicating successful outbound connections to remote servers.

 **Query used to locate events:**